atxFarley/aws_serverless/README.md

 * Open-source!
 * Serverless - absolutely no EC2 instances.

-    As a software developer the tasks around maintaining infrastructure (configuring virtual machines, allocating appropriate sizes) are soul-sucking.
+    As a software developer, maintaining infrastructure (configuring virtual machines, allocating appropriate sizes) is soul-sucking.
     I wanted to create a solution that required absolutely no VMs.

     With cloud-computing platforms expanding services that manage underlying infrastructure for you, this was an opportunity to build out an entire application using ONLY readily-available services.